-The Irish Wildlife Trust (IWT) aims to conserve wildlife and the habitats they depend on throughout Ireland, while encouraging a greater understanding and appreciation of the natural world and the need to protect it.
+The Irish Wildlife Trust is a non-government organisation and charity founded in 1979 (Charity no: 20010966).
+The Irish Wildlife Trust aims to conserve wildlife and the habitats it depends on throughout Ireland while encouraging a greater understanding and appreciation of the natural world and the need to protect it.

 The IWT is a member of the Irish Environmental Network (IEN) and through the IEN receives core funding from the Department of Communication Climate Action and Environment.

 We are active members of the Seas at Risk, Sustainable Water Network (SWAN), and European Environmental Bureau.

 Marine Advocacy Officer: Grace Carr

 Communications Officer: Emily Nolan

 To contact members of the team write to email@example.com with FAO:TeamMember

 Our Charity Details

 The Companies Registration Office as a Company Limited by Guarantee. – CRO 85061